reddit/baseplate.go/Style.md

 )
 ```

-### Exceptions

-In whole file examples
-(see the end of https://pkg.go.dev/testing?tab=doc#hdr-Examples),
-merge Groups 2&3.
-The reason is that whole file examples are presented in package users' point of
-view,
-and in that point of view everything under `github.com/reddit/baseplate.go` are
-also third-party packages.

-Please note that this exception does not include tests and normal examples.

 ## Rename imports

-When an imported package name is different from the last element of the import
+When an imported package name is different from what is implied by the
-path, always rename import it to make it explicit.
+final element(s) of the import path, rename the import it to make it explicit.

 Example: